rmdaw00/Spring-Project/readme.md

 This document is just a abstract guide, not meant to point out features. please check code for proper feel.

 Project Includes:
-- Making MVC website work with local map, postgres DB, *for now it was intended to work flawlessly with local hashmap "app.localData=true"*
+- Making responsive MVC website, using Thymeleaf fragments(components) and Bootstrap
+- Data Storage
+	- Local HashMap (in memory)(fully functional according to requirements)
+	- Postgres  (functional with archit. limitations)(full limitation will be done in a project fork incl Spring Security)
+	- toggled using property app.localData=true/false
+- Aspect Oriented Programming:
+	- logging
+	- saving to localDB
 - Spring Data
 - Spring Rest API
 - Unit Tests with Spring
-- Cucumber Testing with MockMvc for API Controllers and Selenium for MVC web access (%100 local storage, DB storage some failing due to some unimplemented features, check commit for further details)
+- Cucumber Integration Testing (%100 local storage, DB storage some failing due to some unimplemented features, check commit for further details)
+	- MockMvc for API Controllers
+	- Selenium for MVC web access
 - SwaggerUI integration